fbpx

 But will I overcome my fear and feel it with my own hands?

-The captain smiles, encourages but I can sense the impatience too.
+The captain smiles, encouraging, but I can sense the impatience too.

 Brazil - Amazon - Juma Lodge Boat Dock

-By now, I’m on the return journey from the Amazon.
-Before long we’ll be back in Manaus.
-Over the last few days, I’ve sat still while the eyes of crocodiles sparkled in the dark.
-I’ve not flinched when a piranha chattered at my feet.
-Perhaps most important of all, I’ve even learned to lock my door every single time after that black furred intruder who stole my home and hammock.
+During my time in the Amazon, I sat still while the eyes of crocodiles sparkled in the dark.
+I didn’t flinch when a piranha chattered at my feet.
+Perhaps most important of all, I learnt to lock my door every single time after that black-furred intruder who stole my home and hammock.

 How can we live in this world if we sit with fear and forego our trust?